Skip to main content

 • May 30, 2017

 "I was prescribed this medication for depression several years ago.
-I did not think it was helping me so I had my doctor take me off of it 8 months ago.
+I did not think it was helping me, so I had my doctor take me off of it 8 months ago.
 I was determined to handle my depression without it as I just wasn't seeing a big difference.
 Whoa.
 Was I wrong.
-I finally went back on it three days ago, and I can tell you that everyone I knew with rheumatoid arthritis, or osteoarthritis (as I do), my depression only worsened once my pain level increased each day, until finally I tried it again.
-Everyone I know who has pain from arthritis who has tried to stop taking Cymbalta, has returned to it much, much sooner than I did.
+I finally went back on it three days ago, and I can tell you that everyone I knew with rheumatoid arthritis or osteoarthritis (as I do), my depression only worsened once my pain level increased each day, until finally I tried it again.
+Everyone I know who has pain from arthritis and tried to stop taking Cymbalta has returned to it much, much sooner than I did.
 I am sorry I suffered as long as I did before trying it again.
-It is a life saver and had given me my life back."
+It is a lifesaver and has given me my life back."

 8 / 10